 As part of the process of preparing our financial statements, we are required to estimate our income taxes in each of the jurisdictions in which we operate.
 This process involves estimating our actual current tax exposure, including assessing the risks associated with tax audits, and assessing temporary differences resulting from different treatment of items for tax and accounting purposes.
 These differences result in deferred tax assets and liabilities.
-As of March 31, 2010, we had deferred tax assets of approximately \$41.2 million, which were primarily related to federal and state research tax credit carryforwards, stock-based compensation and foreign net operating loss carryforwards.
+As of March 31, 2011, we had net deferred tax assets of approximately \$33.8 million, which were primarily related to federal and state research tax credit carryforwards, stock-based compensation and foreign net operating loss carryforwards.
 We assess the likelihood that our deferred tax assets will be recovered from future taxable income, and to the extent that we believe recovery is not likely, we establish a valuation allowance.
-As of March 31, 2010, we do not maintain a valuation allowance against any of our deferred tax assets.
+During fiscal 2011, we recorded valuation allowances totaling \$4.3 million against our deferred tax assets.
+Specifically, we recorded a valuation allowance of \$4.2 million against certain state research tax credits due to uncertainties related to the ability to utilize such state research tax credits before they expire.
+We based our valuation allowance on our estimates of taxable income by legal entity and the period over which its state research tax credits will be recoverable.
+In addition, we recorded a valuation allowance of \$0.1 million against foreign net operating loss carryforwards in a certain international jurisdiction.
+In assessing the need for a valuation allowance against our net operating loss carryforwards in such international jurisdiction, we considered projected future income as part of our analysis.

-At March 31, 2010, we have federal and state net operating loss (NOL) carryforwards of approximately \$1.1 million and \$4.2 million, respectively.
-The federal NOL carryforwards expire from 2021 through 2024, and the state NOL carryforwards expire from 2017 to 2019.
-At March 31, 2010, we also have NOL carryforwards for foreign tax purposes of approximately \$9.4 million.
+At March 31, 2011, we have state net operating loss (NOL) carryforwards of approximately \$2.1 million and also have NOL carryforwards for foreign tax purposes of approximately \$9.2 million.

-At March 31, 2010, we have federal and state research tax credit (R&D) carryforwards of approximately \$12.1 million and \$5.1 million, respectively.
-The federal research tax credit carryforwards expire from 2012 through 2030, and the state research tax credit carryforwards expire through 2025.
-At March 31, 2010, we have federal Alternative Minimum Tax credit carryforwards of \$1.8 million.
+At March 31, 2011, we have federal and state research tax credit (R&D) carryforwards of approximately \$11.4 million and \$5.1 million, respectively.
+The federal research tax credit carryforwards expire from 2014 through 2030, and the state research tax credit carryforwards expire from 2014 through 2026.
+At March 31, 2011, we have federal Alternative Minimum Tax credit carryforwards of \$1.2 million.

-As of March 31, 2010, we had unrecognized tax benefits of \$5.2 million, all of which, if recognized, would favorably affect the effective tax rate.
-In addition, we have accrued interest and penalties of \$1.4 million related to the unrecognized tax benefits.
+As of March 31, 2011, we had unrecognized tax benefits of \$4.5 million, all of which, if recognized, would favorably affect the effective tax rate.
+In addition, we have accrued interest and penalties of \$0.8 million related to the unrecognized tax benefits.
 Interest and penalties, if any, related to unrecognized tax benefits are recorded in income tax expense.
 Components of the reserve are classified as either current or long-term in the Consolidated Balance Sheet based on when we expect each of the items to be settled.
-Accordingly, our unrecognized tax benefits of \$5.2 million and the related accrued interest and penalties of \$1.4 million are included in Other Liabilities on the Consolidated Balance Sheet.
-We believe that it is reasonably possible that approximately \$1.4 million of our currently remaining unrecognized tax benefits and approximately \$0.5 million of related accrued interest and penalties may be realized by the end of fiscal 2011 as a result of the lapse of the statue of limitations.
+Accordingly, our unrecognized tax benefits of \$4.5 million and the related accrued interest and penalties of \$0.8 million are included in Other Liabilities on the Consolidated Balance Sheet.
+We believe that it is reasonably possible that approximately \$0.4 million of our currently remaining unrecognized tax benefits and approximately \$0.1 million of related accrued interest and penalties may be realized by the end of fiscal 2012 as a result of the lapse of the statute of limitations.

 We conduct business globally and as a result, file income tax returns in the United States and in various state and foreign jurisdictions.
 In the normal course of business, we are subject to examination by taxing authorities throughout the world, including such major jurisdictions as the United States, Australia, Canada, Germany, Netherlands and United Kingdom.
-We currently have our income tax returns for the fiscal years ended March 31, 2006 through March 31, 2009 under audit by the State of New Jersey.
+We are currently not under audit in any tax jurisdiction.